 - How do we create a view to calculate and optimize a return out of that expanded customer base?

 - How do we get the insights needed to start optimizing towards cash, revenue or capital investment?

 We needed to be able to connect the dots here to get a more accurate forecast, especially since we were also expanding our network through acquisitions.
 These are the key questions we wanted to answer by using AIMMS.

-How did you do things differently before starting your AIMMS project?
+How did you do things differently at Liberty Global before starting your AIMMS project?